-JOHANNESBURG, SOUTH AFRICA

-It is most interesting for us here in South Africa to read of the new advances and achievements of the Chinese people.
+JOHANNESBURG, SOUTH AFRICA It is most interesting for us here in South Africa to read of the new advances and achievements of the Chinese people.
 These are an inspiration to us reminding us that you had greater trials and difficulties than we have, yet you have overcome them.

-Although our country is so far from dore-capitalist and pro-imperialist yours, and so different in many ways. yet the life of the African peasants here is often like that of the Chinese peasants before the revolution.
-Poverty, hard work, illiteracy, disease ment to the ranks of the peace-loving and oppression-that is the life of most of the black people of South Africa, who have no votes, no political rights and little chance of advancement.
-Everything here is governed by the colour bar-if you are white, you enjoy the privileges of any capitalist democracy, but if you are brown or black you must only do the hardest, unskilled work, live in certain areas set aside for black men, have few schools or opportunities for
+Although our country is so far from yours, and so different in many ways, yet the life of the African peasants here is often like that of the Chinese peasants before the revolution.
+Poverty, hard work, illiteracy, disease and oppression-that is the life of most of the black people of South Africa, who have no votes, no political rights and little chance of advancement.
+Everything here is governed by the colour bar-if you are white, you enjoy the privileges of any capitalist democracy, but if you are brown or black you must only do the hardest, unskilled work, live in certain areas set aside for black men. have few schools or opportunities for development.

-Meanwhile, it is a real pleasure to these and the coming years by your read your magazine and to realise people will influence to an ever- that we are all working towards the same end and that we have comrades still suffering under colonial or "in- and brothers in all the Chinese dependent" semi-colonial rule.
-Your people, who are achieving so much victories and achievements will spur under the banner of the Communist HILDA WATTS
+Meanwhile, it is a real pleasure to read your magazine and to realise that we are all working towards the same end and that we have comrades and brothers in all the Chinese people, who are achieving so much under the banner of the Communist HILDA WATTS Party.